nsg/ansible-inventory/README.md

 Define your Ansible inventory in YAML, with a lot of fancy features.

-I wrote this script because I have hundreds of hosts saved int the default Ansible inventory format.
+I wrote this script because I have hundreds of hosts saved in the default Ansible inventory format.
 We have structured them to multiple files and grouped them to different directories to keep the volume down but still we have plenty of groups and it is hard to get a good